|KBS Volunteer Program|

-If you’re interested in local history, nature, cutting-edge farm technologies, or enjoy helping others learn, we invite you to become a volunteer at Michigan State University’s W. K. Kellogg Biological Station (KBS).
+If you’re interested in local history and nature, or enjoy helping others learn, we invite you to become a volunteer at Michigan State University’s W. K. Kellogg Biological Station (KBS).
 KBS and W. K. Kellogg Experimental Forest facilities are located near Hickory Corners and Augusta, Mich.

-The MSU Kellogg Biological Station Volunteer Program began in September 1988 with a primary goal to encourage community involvement through outreach and education.
-Volunteers have since made it possible for us to increase our ability to welcome visitors through guided tours, public programs, field days and open houses.
+The MSU Kellogg Biological Station Volunteer Program primary goal is to encourage community involvement through outreach and education.
+Volunteers have made it possible for us to increase our ability to welcome visitors through guided tours, public programs, field days and open houses.
 We make every effort to offer volunteers diverse opportunities at Kellogg Forest, Kellogg Manor, Kellogg Bird Sanctuary, Kellogg Farm and Pasture Dairy Center, and other KBS sites, depending on their interests.

 KBS volunteers are asked to commit to one or two half-days per month.